siliconvalley4u/MLImageRecognition/README.md

 ## Getting Started

-This example project runs only in iOS 11.
+This example project runs only in iOS 11 or above.

 ## Deploy This C# Sample Project To iOS